10 FAQs about Independent Contractors

 Don’t rely too much on just one client, because at any time they could change their business model or simply reduce their needs in your area of service.
 Then you will have to start all over again looking for new income opportunities.

-This question comes up frequently and it does depend on how the work relationship and payment is structured.
+This question comes up frequently and it does depend on how the work relationship and payment are structured.
 There are several high profile legal cases now where contractors are claiming employee status,(link is external) and the core issue is that of control over work activity.

 5. How do I get paid as an independent contractor?

-If you are working on a project basis, then you can either be paid upon completion, or ask for some type of advance for a percentage of the amount due.
+If you are working on a project basis, then you can either be paid upon completion or ask for some type of advance for a percentage of the amount due.
 In either case, you will have to submit an invoice, and state the terms of payment clearly.

 Methods of payment vary, but for most some type of third party payment system is easiest.
 Paypal is one popular option, but ACH or wire bank transfers also work well.
 Your agreement with the client should specify who pays the fees for these payment methods.
 You can also accept checks, but this is a slower and less secure method of payment.